callumr00/dotfiles/README.md

 ```
 ~/.dotfiles/install.sh
 ```
-3. `reboot` and login
+3. `reboot`
-4. Enter the desktop environment with `startx`
+4. Login and enter the desktop environment with `startx`
 </details>